A thousand, thousand churning waves

 17th-Century Chinese paintings from the Tsao Family Collection

 This unassuming title covers a gem.
-Over five dsc_4658decades Jung Ying Tsao (1927 – 2011) built a remarkable collection that represents nearly every major school and the most important painters of seventeenth century Chinese landscape painting.
+Over five decades Jung Ying Tsao (1927 – 2011) built a remarkable collection that represents nearly every major school and the most important painters of seventeenth century Chinese landscape painting.
 The book is published by the Los Angeles County Museum, Del Monico Books Prestel, Munich, London and New York (2016).
 The illustrations are plentiful and of very high quality.
 I also appreciate the many details – really necessary when so many of the paintings are large scale.
 You need the details to study the lines and ink washes.
 The book also has four insightful essays on landscape painting in this exciting but often neglected period in Chinese art.